profK/WorldWizardsProject/README.md

 1. World Builder
 Goal is a functional true 3D tile based world assembly system built for VR environments.
 Tiles would be organized in matching tile-sets that are run-time loaded and arranged on a 3D grid.
 Level change tiles (stairs, pits, elevators, etc) would be implemented as filling multiple grid spaces.
 Tiles would have enough connectivity information to allow for auto-assembly (just like most 2D grid systems), and carry their own collision and navigation information that can be stitched together at run-time.

 Objects will be place-able and movable on tiles at run-time.
-Doors would be listed in separate ìdoor setsî and door anchor points baked into the tiles.
+Doors would be listed in separate ‚Äúdoor sets‚Äù and door anchor points baked into the tiles.
 Door motion will be controllable through scripting hooks.

 2. Creature Interface
 Goal is to enable both humanoid and non-humanoid creatures to be placed in the environment.
 These creatures will have a combination of a standard action interface (move to, pick up, mele attack, etc) and additional creature specific commands that they will advertise into the editing environment.